 The best way to shield yourself from the inevitable mixture of emotions surrounding the act of submitting your resignation is to remember that employers follow a predictable, three-stage pattern when faced with a resignation:

-They’ll be in shock.
+.
 “You sure picked a fine time to leave!
 Who’s going to finish the project we started?”
 The implication is that you’re irreplaceable.
 They might as well ask, “How will we ever get the work done without you?”

 To answer this assertion, you can reply, “If I were run over by a truck on my way to work tomorrow, I feel that somehow, this company would survive.”

 They’ll start to probe.
 “Who’s the new company?
 What sort of position did you accept?
 What are they paying you?”

 Here you must be careful not to disclose too much information, or appear too enthusiastic.
 Otherwise, you run the risk of feeding your current employer with ammunition he can use against you later, such as, “I’ve heard some pretty terrible things about your new company” or, “They’ll make everything look great until you actually get there.
 Then you’ll see what a sweat shop that place really is.”